ejelome/react-tododo/README.md

 > **NOTES:**
 >
 > - End-to-End (E2E) testing tests the flow of the application from users' point of view
-> - Unlike unit testing, it verifies application's behaviors not implementation details
+> - Unlike unit testing, it verifies application's behaviors and not implementation details
-> - Unlike integration testing, it verifies the behavior as a whole not some parts of it
+> - Unlike integration testing, it verifies the behavior as a whole and not only parts of it
 > - Cypress requires that the app is also running to run its tests against
 > - `cypress open` opens Cypress' test runner and the open default browser
 > - `baseUrl` is a [global option](https://docs.cypress.io/guides/references/configuration.html#Global) to prefix URL when using [cy.visit()](https://docs.cypress.io/api/commands/visit.html) or [cy.request()](https://docs.cypress.io/api/commands/request.html)